 We accept out-of-pocket payment in the forms of cash and check.
 We also have some therapists who accept insurances including Aetna, Blue Cross Blue Shield Personal Choice, Magellan, Health Partners, Keystone First, Medicare A/B and Medicaid.
 Read more about our Fees & Insurance.

-We do not have set fees.
-Fees are arranged privately between you and your therapist, taking into account your particular financial situation.
+Our out-of-pocket fees start at $75.
+Thereafter, fees are arranged privately between you and your therapist, taking into account your particular financial situation.
 Learn more about our fees.

 Yes.
 We have therapists fluent in English, Spanish, Portuguese, Persian and other languages.

 Psychoanalysis is an approach to therapy that addresses a person’s life problems through unhurried, in-depth discussion.
 This common-sense and comfortable approach allows you to speak freely without being judged or criticized.
 Psychoanalysts are trained and experienced in helping you resolve current dilemmas and strengthen your ability to handle future difficulties and decisions.
 This approach also has the effect of enriching and deepening self-knowledge and understanding.

 Unfortunately, at this time we do not have a psychiatrist on staff and are not able to provide medication management.